From result to counselling schedule - Latest updates on JEE Mains, JEE Advanced, NEET, SET, MHT-CET, VITEEE, MET, KCET, APEAMCET, CUCET and other entrance exams

 KEAM

-The Kerala Engineering Architecture Medical entrance exam (KEAM) 2021 seat allotment result for the second phase was released on October 19.
+The Kerala Engineering Architecture Medical entrance exam (KEAM) 2021 seat allotment result for the second phase was released on October 20.
+The phase 3 counselling dates will be announced soon.

 The exam was conducted on August 5, 2021.